bitst0rm-pub/Formatter/README.md

             // In the case you want to use Plugin B with "css", then you should remove
             // the "css" from plugin A or just disable it, as there is no guarantee of the
             // execution order between the two, and determining your favorist is not possible.
+            // Solution: Use the Quick Options feature or the "format_on_unique" option,
-            // The Quick Options feature can help in this scenario.
+            // as both are designed for this purpose to help in this scenario.
             "format_on_save": false,

             // Auto formatting whenever code is pasted into the current file/view.
-            // The conditions and solution for this option are identical to those of
+            // The syntaxes dilemma and solutions for this option are identical to
-            // the "format_on_save" option mentioned above.
+            // those of the "format_on_save" option mentioned above.
             "format_on_paste": false,

             // Create a new file containing formatted codes.